bluecaret/carettab/README.md

 - Added option to choose custom colors for background and foreground
 - Added favorite links
 - Added custom message
-- Added DuckDuckGo search engine option
+- Added DuckDuckGo search engine option - Suggested by 'deejay253'
 - Changed font used
 - Updated layout
 - Refactored code

 ### 0.3.0
 - Multiple clocks!
-Add up to 2 additional clocks with different timezones with a customizable label
+Add up to 2 additional clocks with different timezones with a customizable label - Suggested by 'Microsoft Employee'
 - Removed "Quick Links" feature due to performance issues.
 We will continue to look at this for a potential comeback.

 ### 0.2.0 Beta